twirelex/talkRtive.com/content/post/predicting-the-result-of-a-virtual-football-match-of-a-betting-site/index.markdown

 ### CONCLUSION

-With an accuracy less than 50% a decision tree and a random forest model are probably not the best models to depend on when it comes to virtual football game prediction.
+With an accuracy less than 50% the SVM and a random forest model are probably not the best models to depend on when it comes to virtual football game prediction.

+### Wrap-up
+Shifting from the base r and caret way of modeling can be hard for some of us but seeing how far the tidymodels is preparing to take us (timely upgrade/update) is enough reason for everyone to start trying it out.
+And also, knowing that the brain behind the caret package is also part  of the tidymodels team makes it even more interesting.
+I have prepared a short and comprehensive lesson on tidymodels that might be helpful.. [tidymodels for noobs]()